-The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
-The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instructions are ignored.
+The Deep Power-down (DP) instruction is for setting the device to minimum power consumption (the current is reduced from ISB1 to ISB2).
+The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instruction are ignored.
 When CS# goes high, it's only in standby mode not deep power-down mode.
 It's different from Standby mode.